 Cross-Country Skiing in Summer?
 Yes, You Can!
 Gone are the days when skiing was limited to the snow season.
 What first developed as summer training for winter skiing has now evolved into an independent sport of its own and roller skis are the next new thing.
 You got it right: cross-country skiing in summer is very much a thing.
 With techniques and equipment very similar to that of winter skiing, summer roller skiing has only one fundamental discriminator: the skis have wheels.

 Cross-country skiing is making a big comeback, and for a good reason.
 To begin with, it’s a great workout; also considered one of the most demanding cardio workouts to exist, this will burn off fat and build muscle as little else can.
 The fact that this sport is supremely accessible is then the cherry on top.
 The techniques are simple, and the gear is modest, making it an especially popular choice for beginners.

 What is Dryland Training?

 Commonly known as ‘strength and conditioning,’ dryland training is a physical activity performed on dry land to enhance one’s physical strength, endurance, flexibility, and mobility.
-Depending on the individual’s skill level and ability, the type of activity can vary from a few simple exercises to advanced workout regimens.
+Depending on the individual’s skill level and ability, the type of activity can vary from a few simple exercises and advanced workout regimens to roller skiing.

 Typically, dryland training serves the purpose of helping you prepare for the season.
 Athletes involve themselves with alternative sports, such as roller skiing, to get themselves in shape before the actual season begins.